aloth/JudgeGPT/README.md

 ---

-⭐ If you find JudgeGPT interesting, give it a star on GitHub!
+⭐ **Star JudgeGPT on GitHub if you find it interesting!** This helps us reach a wider audience.

-📧 For more information, collaborations or to report issues, please [open an issue](https://github.com/aloth/JudgeGPT/issues) on our GitHub repository.
+📧 **Get Involved!** [Participate in the survey](https://judgegpt.streamlit.app/), contribute to the code, or [open an issue](https://github.com/aloth/JudgeGPT/issues) to report problems, suggest features, or ask questions.
+We appreciate your feedback and support!